German prosecutors search UBS's local offices in tax probe

-FRANKFURT German tax inspectors have just spent 11 days searching the Frankfurt offices of Swiss wealth manager UBS UBSN.VX as part of a probe into possible tax evasion by the bank's clients, a spokesman for the prosecutor in Mannheim, said on Tuesday.
+FRANKFURT Oct 22 German tax inspectors have just spent 11 days searching the Frankfurt offices of Swiss wealth manager UBS as part of a probe into possible tax evasion by the bank's clients, a spokesman for the prosecutor in Mannheim, said on Tuesday.

-The move is part of a broader campaign by the German authorities to fight tax evasion, following similar raids to unearth possible untaxed funds hidden in accounts at Credit Suisse CSGN.VX and Julius Baer BAER.VX.
+The move is part of a broader campaign by the German authorities to fight tax evasion, following similar raids to unearth possible untaxed funds hidden in accounts at Credit Suisse and Julius Baer.

-Credit Suisse paid 150 million euros (126.60 million pounds) in 2011 to end an investigation of its employees in Duesseldorf over allegations that they helped Germans dodge taxes.
+Credit Suisse paid 150 million euros ($205.13 million) in 2011 to end an investigation of its employees in Duesseldorf over allegations that they helped Germans dodge taxes.
 Julius Baer struck a similar deal, while UBS has yet to do the same.

 On October 8, two prosecutors and 50 staff searched the UBS offices in Frankfurt as well as the private premises of some bank staff, the spokesman for the Mannheim prosecutor said on Tuesday.